Ancient Carthage: Interaction and syncretism

 The Carthaginians had a high degree of religious syncretism, incorporating deities and practices from the many cultures they interacted with, including Greece, Egypt, Mesopotamia, and Italy; conversely, many of its cults and practices spread across the Mediterranean via trade and colonisation.
 Carthage also had communities of Jews, Greeks, Romans, and Libyans.
 The Egyptian god Bes was popular for warding off evil spirits, and is featured prominently in Punic mausoleums.
 Isis, the ancient Egyptian goddess whose cult spread across the Mediterranean, had a temple in Carthage; a well preserved sarcophagus depicts one of her priestesses in Hellenistic style.
 The Greek goddesses Demeter and Kore became prominent in the late fourth century, following the war with Syracuse, and were worshiped into the second century AD.
 Their cults attracted priests and priestesses from high ranking Carthaginian families, and the Carthaginians placed enough importance on their veneration to enlist Greek residents to ensure their rituals were conducted properly.
 Melqart was increasingly identified with his Greek counterpart Heracles, and from at least the sixth century BC he was revered by both Greeks and Carthaginians; an inscription in Malta honors him in both Greek and Punic.
 Melqart became popular enough to serve as a unifying figure among Carthage's disparate allies in the wars against Rome.
 His awakening rite may have persisted in Numidia as late as the second century AD.
 In their treaty with Macedon in 215 BC, Carthaginian officials and generals swore an oath to both the Greek and Carthaginian gods.

 Stelae and cippi

 Cippi and stelae of limestone are characteristic monuments of Punic art and religion, found throughout the western Phoenician world in unbroken continuity, both historically and geographically.
 Most of them were set up over urns containing cremated human remains, placed within open-air sanctuaries.
 Such sanctuaries constitute some of the best preserved and striking relics of Punic civilization.

 Rituals and theology

 Little is known about Carthaginian rituals or theology.
+What is known is from the excavation of tombs, where figurines of female musicians performing music from pipes and drums were found.
+These figurines suggest that women would have played a major part in music, and that music was important during rituals.
+Excavations also reveal sea shells that were placed with the dead.
+Archaeologists give these sea shells the same attributes of meaning as those found in Egyptian tombs and interments.
+Though they are in burials in many ways, all are seen to give protection to the living and the dead.

 For Melqart's awakening rite see above here and here.